jeffersonroth/jjrf-data-reliability-book/src/concepts/data-quality/management.md

 * **Data Warehousing and Business Intelligence**: Supporting decision-making through the aggregation, analysis, and presentation of data.
 * **Metadata Management**: Managing data about data, ensuring that data assets are easily discoverable and understandable.
 * **Data Quality Management**: Ensuring that data is accurate, complete, and reliable for business purposes.

-Some examples on how the framework can be applied accross different industries:
+Some examples of how the framework can be applied across different industries:

 * **Financial Services**: Implementing the Data Governance and Data Security aspects of the DAMA DMBOK to ensure compliance with financial regulations (e.g., GDPR, CCPA, SOX).
 This includes establishing data governance policies, data stewardship roles, and security measures to protect sensitive financial information.